 Does doing leg presses make your legs shake?

 So your legs shake while doing leg presses; what is going on here?
-I’m a certified personal trainer and it’s not uncommon for my clients’ legs to start shaking in the middle of performing pressing routines.
+I’m a former personal trainer and was not uncommon for my clients’ legs to start shaking in the middle of performing pressing routines.

-And when this happens for the first time, almost always, if not 100 percent of the time, the client will ask, “Why are my legs shaking?”
+And when this happened for the first time, almost always, if not 100 percent of the time, the client would ask, “Why are my legs shaking?”

-This is a simplistic explanation, but I obtained a more thorough explanation from Fabio Comana, exercise physiologist/personal trainer, with the American Council on Exercise, San Diego.
+This is a simplistic explanation, but I obtained a more thorough explanation from Fabio Comana, Senior Fitness Educator for the National Academy of Sports Medicine (NASM) as well as an ACSM-certified personal trainer

 He explains that when your legs shake during presses, it’s “nothing really to be concerned about other than the fact you have exerted yourself a little hard and the muscles are not receiving adequate oxygen.